zannloo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
+No path provided, user is in group directory.

+    * 1b1.
+ProfBook edits the groups details.

+      Use case ends.

+* 1c.
 The parameter to be changed is invalid.

-    * 1b1.
+    * 1c1.
 ProfBook shows an error message.

       Use case resumes at step 1.